 Technology in the classroom: iPads versus Chromebooks.

 Just a few years ago, teachers were still sceptical about the use of technology.
-Now, technology in the classroom is everywhere and the possibilities are beyond imagination.
+Now, technology in the classroom is everywhere and the advantages and possibilities are beyond imagination.

 The digital classroom comes with many decisions to make.
 The most important one may be choosing the right device, fit for your teaching or school objectives.
 In this blog post, we will help you make that crucial decision.
 Afterwards, it’s up to you to convince the big boss!